nomasters/handshake/design-docs/handshake-core.md

 }
 ```

-`id` is randomly generated at profile creation
+`id` is randomly generated at profile creation.
-`key` is randomly generated at profile creation
+`key` is randomly generated at profile creation.
-`settings` are generated with global defaults
+`settings` are generated with global defaults.

 For a user to authenticate into a session, the user must enter her password.
 Handshake then loops through all profiles found in storage and attempts to generate a KDF using the password plus the profile id as the salt.
-The 256 bit key is then used to attempt to decrypt the secretbox stored profile data.
+The 256-bit key is then used to attempt to decrypt the secretbox stored profile data.
 If the profile decryption is successful, a session is started.

 The key stored inside of the profile is the decryption key used for all encryption of session data.
-This allows the user to change their password, which re-encrypts their profile with the new kdf, while allowing the underlying profile key to remain the same.
+This allows the user to change their password, which re-encrypts their profile with the new KDF while allowing the underlying profile key to remain the same.

 ### Sessions

-A Session is a stateful wrapper around a decrypted profile and is used as a container for any privileged actions.
+A session is a stateful wrapper around a decrypted profile and is used as a container for any privileged actions.

-### Encryption At Rest
+### Encryption at Rest

-The user will not interact with the profile encryption key directly, instead the user will generate a passcode that will generate an Argon2 key that will be used for a secretbox (salsa20 + poly1305) storage of the key.
+The user will not interact with the profile encryption key directly; instead, the user will generate a passcode that will generate an argon2 key that will be used for a secretbox (salsa20 + poly1305) storage of the key.

 This way, the user can change the passcode for either the primary or secondary key, and the only thing that needs to be re-encrypted is the key locker, not all the encrypted data.

-This wouldn't mean that the primary key couldn't be changed, but it does mean that such a change would potentially require a more substantial action since all data related to a profile would have to be decrypted and then re-encrypted with the new key.
+This doesn't mean that the primary key can't be changed, but it does mean that such a change would potentially require a more substantial action since all data related to a profile would have to be decrypted and then re-encrypted with the new key.

-## Data storage structure
+## Data Storage Structure

 Handshake client storage is structured to work well in a simple key/value datastore.
-Since keys are saved in clear text, it is important that the structure not give away information about the underlying data saved in the values.
+Since keys are saved in clear text, it is important that the structure does not give away information about the underlying data saved in the values.

-There are three primary key prefixes `global`, `profiles`, and `chats`.
-Here is an example structure of what a single profile handshake client with 2 chats configured might look like as a set of keys in a database
+There are three primary key prefixes: `global`, `profiles`, and `chats`.
+Here is an example structure of what a single profile handshake client with two chats configured might look like as a set of keys in a database:

 ```
 //  global data